elusivecodes/FyreArray/README.md

 **Except**

-Return an array without the specified key/value pairs.
+Filter an array without the specified key/value pairs.

 - `$array` is the input array.
 - `$keys` is an array containing the keys to remove.